neerajmg/Product-Review-Analyser/README.md

 - Produces an unbiased pros/cons summary (mock Gemini + deterministic fallback)
 - Prepares for a safe, consent-gated deep crawl (foreground, resumable) per `build_instructions.md`

-> Authoritative specification: See `build_instructions.md` in this project root.
-All implementation decisions derive from that file.

 ## Current Status (Scaffold)